hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251022946v4-lightfusion-a-light-weighted-double-fusion-framework-for-unified-mul.md

 ---
 layout: default
-title: LightFusion: A Light-weighted, Double Fusion Framework for Unified Multimodal Understanding and Generation
+title: "LightFusion: A Light-weighted, Double Fusion Framework for Unified Multimodal Understanding and Generation"
 ---

 # LightFusion: A Light-weighted, Double Fusion Framework for Unified Multimodal Understanding and Generation